wp-plugins/brandfolder/readme.txt

 Contributors: parterburn
 Tags: brand asset management, brand management, share your brand, logo upload, logo management, build your brand Requires at least: 3.0
-Tested up to: 3.5.1
+Tested up to: 3.5.2
-Stable tag: 0.3.1
+Stable tag: 1.0

-Our simple plugin creates a beautiful web view for brand consumers to access your logos, product images, brand information, and plenty more.
+Our simple plugin creates a beautiful web view for anybody to access your logos, product images, brand information, and plenty more.

 == Description ==

-> This plugin requires a brandfolder account which you can setup at <a href="http://www.brandfolder.com" rel="nofollow">brandfolder.com</a>
+> This plugin requires a Brandfolder account which you can setup for free at <a href="http://www.brandfolder.com" rel="nofollow">brandfolder.com</a>

-This plugin uses brandfolder to make it as easy as possible to create a press kit.
+This plugin uses Brandfolder to make it as easy as possible to create a press kit.

-### Features of the brandfolder WordPress plugin
+### Features of the Brandfolder WordPress plugin

 * Edit your brandfolder directly from your WordPress admin panel
 * Designate links to your brandfolder with the class name 'brandfolder' and you'll quickly have the embed popup working